wpears/webmap-training/Readme.md

   We're referring to the same element!

+  Open the elements pane and locate the body element and click on it.
+In Chrome Developer Tools, typing $0 in the console is a shortcut for the currently selected element.

-  Open the elements pane and
+  In the console, after selecting the body element in the elements pane type:

+  document.body === $0

+  Go back to the elements pane and locate the node for the first paragraph of the article. use the fact that hovering over nodes highlights their location on the page.
+Click the node once you've found it and in the console type:

+  var firstParagraph = $0;

   Traversing the DOM like this can be tedious and computationally expensive.
-Instead we can find what we are looking for with document.querySelector (for one element)
+Instead we can find what we are looking for with document.querySelector (for one element) or document.querySelectorAll for multiple elements.